DOD draft report: ISIS could regroup fast without military pressure

 The draft says ISIS is intent on reconstituting a physical caliphate and that with ungoverned spaces in Syria and no military pressure, the terror group could retake land in a matter of months, according to the officials familiar with the report.

 The report covers the three months from Oct.
 1 to Dec.
 31, 2018.
-President Donald Trump announced in mid-December that the U.S. military would be leaving Syria.
+President Donald Trump announced on Dec.
+19 that the U.S. military would be leaving Syria.

+"We have defeated ISIS in Syria," said Trump via Twitter, "my only reason for being there during the Trump Presidency."

 The number of U.S. troops in Syria has spiked to around 3,000 in recent days as more troops have moved in to help with the withdrawal, according to defense officials.
 Logistical support and security forces are in the country to help move equipment and eventually troops out.